Services Icon

 Furthermore, the use of benzodiazepines alongside Suboxone can lead to extreme drowsiness, impaired motor function, and decreased cognitive abilities.
 Studies indicate a high prevalence of benzodiazepine use among individuals taking buprenorphine, raising serious health concerns.

-Physical dependence on benzodiazepines can also develop rapidly, complicating the treatment process for those already on Suboxone.
+Physical dependence on benzodiazepines can also develop rapidly, increasing the risk of Suboxone addiction and complicating the treatment process.

 2. Other opioids or partial agonists